Taylor Swift masters dispute

-Various musicians, journalists, politicians and scholars supported Swift's stance, prompting a discourse on artists' rights, intellectual property, private equity, and ethics in the music industry.
-Publications described her response and move to re-record as influential measures, encouraging new artists to negotiate for greater ownership of their music. iHeartRadio, the largest radio network in the US, proclaimed it will replace the older versions in its airplay with Swift's re-recorded tracks.
-Billboard named Swift the Greatest Pop Star of 2021 for the successful and unprecedented outcomes of her re-recording venture.
-Braun has stated he regrets buying Swift's masters and Big Machine at large, and subsequently sold his entire holding company, Ithaca, to Hybe Corporation.
+Various musicians, critics, politicians, and scholars supported Swift's stance in 2019, prompting a discourse on artists' rights, intellectual property, private equity, and industrial ethics. iHeartRadio, the largest radio network in the United States, replaced the older versions in its airplay with Swift's re-recorded tracks.
+Billboard named Swift the "Greatest Pop Star" of 2021 for the successful and unprecedented outcomes of her re-recording venture.
+A two-part documentary about the dispute, Taylor Swift vs Scooter Braun: Bad Blood, was released in 2024.
+When Swift reclaimed the masters in 2025, journalists considered it a watershed for musicians' rights and ownership of art.

 Background

 Law

-According to the U.S. copyright law, any music recording, vocal or instrumental, is subject to two types of copyrights: one that protects the specific audio file developed in a recording studio, known as the master, and the other protecting the musical work of the song before it became a recording.
+Under U.S. copyright law, a music release is subject to two separate copyrights: the copyright to the song or musical composition itself, and the copyright to the specific recording of that song, which is usually contained on a master.
 The master is the first recording of the music, from which copies are made for sales and distribution.
-The owner of the master, therefore, owns the copyright to all formats of the recording, such as digital versions for download or streaming, or physical versions like CDs and vinyl LPs.
+The owner of the master, therefore, owns the copyright to all formats of the recording, such as digital versions for download or streaming, or physical versions such as CDs and vinyl LPs.
 A party who wishes to use or reproduce a recording must obtain a copyright license authorized by the master-owner.
 Before the emergence of digital platforms, musicians relied on record labels to promote their music through means such as airplay or physical distributions to retailers.
 Labels would typically require artists to give them the rights to the masters "in perpetuity".
-On the other hand, owning the musical work is referred to as the publishing rights, which covers the lyrics before it became a sound recording—its melodies, sheet music, composition, and instrumental arrangements.
+On the other hand, owning the musical work is referred to as the publishing rights, which covers the musical materials before it became a sound recording—the lyrics, melodies, sheet music, composition, and instrumental arrangements.
 Songwriters generally own the publishing rights, and are referred to as "publishers" of the music.